 Between 1229 and 1232 the cloister was built and in 1314, the abbot Filippo XXIV had its east wing raised, along the right-hand wall of the church, closing the windows which previously let light into the latter.

-The monastic community set up a centre of learning and scriptorium and thanks to donations from the Counts of Foligno and private individuals, acquired a huge patrimony which at the beginning of the 1200s included 92 monasteries, 41 churches and 7 hospitals.
+The monastic community set up a centre of learning and scriptorium and thanks to donations from the Counts of Foligno and private individuals, acquired huge holdings which at the beginning of the 1200s included 92 monasteries, 41 churches and 7 hospitals.

 It had a huge social and economic influence in the local area and the religious community provided welfare assistance.

-The extensive archives (7500 pieces) made up of well-preserved parchments and documents dating back to the beginning of the 11th century, and currently housed at the Diocesan Archives of Spoleto bear witness to this.
+The extensive archives (7500 pieces) made up of well-preserved parchments and documents dating back to the beginning of the 11th century, and currently housed at the Diocesan Archives of Spoleto, bear witness to its importance.

 The beginning of the fifteenth century marked a period of decline for the abbey.
 When in 1467 Pope Paul II established the Commandry of the abbey, it had already partially lost control of its properties; in a short time all of the properties were lost, despite the efforts of the Benedictine Olivetan monks.
-In 1814 the abbey was closed and in 1834 the monks were forced to cede control of the property to the bishops of Foligno, which had been badly damaged by the 1832 earthquake; in 1860 the properties passed to the State, to the "Bishop's Trust" (mensa vescovile) and to a private individual.
+In 1814 the abbey was closed and in 1834 the monks were forced to cede control of the property, which had been badly damaged by the 1832 earthquake,to the bishops of Foligno; in 1860 the properties passed to the State, to the "Bishop's Trust" (mensa vescovile) and to a private individual.

 In 1979, the "Brothers and Sisters" of the Jesus Caritas Community settled there.

 Of the original structure, unfortunately only the perimeter walls, the foundations of the monastery in the valley, and the splendid Romanesque cloister, remain.